The Public Health and Wellbeing Act 2008 requires Prescribed Accommodation premises to be registered with Council.

 - Toilet and bathing facilities

 - Register of occupants

 Contact Council's Environmental Health Officer to register a new Prescribed Accommodation Premises.

 If you are purchasing an existing premises you will need a Transfer Inspection conducted to ensure that the premise complies with the Regulations.
-Council requires a written request for a Transfer inspection from the new proprietor.
+Council requires a written request for a Transfer inspection from the purchasing solicitor.

 Recent changes have led to greater focus on rooming houses with a lot of work going into ensuring that rooming houses are registered and comply.
 A recent guide has been created to support owners of rooming houses and to describe the minimum requirements for a rooming house.

-You can access this guide here.
+You can access the rooming house guide here.
 Rooming houses are required to be registered with Council.